bourumir-wyngs/serde-saphyr/README.md

 ```
 is not a valid YAML, closing bracket must be moved more to the right.
 Some parsers allow this deviation from the rules, serde-saphyr does not.

 For those who want to retain very strict compatibility with serde-yaml, serde-yaml-bw can be better choice.
 This crate uses saphyr-parser for budget pre-check only when unsafe-libyaml later does the final parsing.

+**Tagged enums** (`!!EnumName RED`) now supported but values must be scalars.
+Use mapping-based enums (`EnumName: RED`) for mapping into complex values and nested enums.

 ## Usage